drevops/vortex/README.md

 ## Why not Lando, DDEV, Docksal?
 - Running the same workflow commands in Local and CI is a paramount.
-- Current solution is pure Docker/Docker Compose and does not require and additional configuration generators.
+- Current solution is pure Docker/Docker Compose and does not require any additional configuration generators.
 - No dependency on additional tool.

 ## Why use `amazeeio` containers?